YueLiPicasso/intro_ocaml/monad/README.md

 or some other way of abstracting over higher-kinded type constructors.

 Then the authors move on to discuss the _alias problem_.
-They begin with the arguement that checking type equality is easier in Haskell than in OCaml.
+They begin with the argument that checking type equality is easier in Haskell than in OCaml.
 I have some comments here.

-I understand that in Haskell there is no way to hide a type equation (aka. type synonym); only data constructors can be hidden and the programmer can choose to hide all or only some of the data constructors of an algebraic data type.
+I understand that in Haskell there is no way to hide a type equation (aka. a type synonym); only data constructors can be hidden and the programmer can choose to hide all or only some of the data constructors of an algebraic data type.
 But in OCaml, a type equation can be hidden; data constructors are exported in an all-or-nothing manner.
-In the above sense (and compared with Haskell) OCaml offers more flexibility concerning hiding type equations, but less flexibility conceriing hiding data constructors.
+In the above sense (and compared with Haskell) OCaml offers more flexibility for hiding type equations, but less flexibility for hiding data constructors.

-It is the hiding of type equations that is relevant to the discussion of the alias problem.
-The authors say that an OCaml module  signature may only temporarily abstract a type in the case of applying a module functor.
+The authors say that an OCaml module signature (aka. module type) _may_ temporarily abstract a type in the case of applying a module functor.
 This is true and this is indeed a subtle technical point of OCaml modules.
+OCaml functors require that their argument modules must match the module types specified in the functor definitions.
+Explicit argument module types in a functor definition tells what the functor assumes about its argument modules, but these module types as functor argument specifications have no effect on what the type checker can see about the argument modules.
+A functor can assume about an argument module no more than what is given in the argument signature but outside the functor, the type checker could see the full picture of the argument module which is given by the module's own signature.